-- At least 3 weeks prior to the start of the examination, parents and learners must be provided with an examination pack, which includes the following: - ✓ examination schedule - ✓ relevant material - ✓ a link to a practice sheet (To ensure learners receive enough practice before the end of semester examination)

-^{}The mark scheme for the practice sheet must be provided to all learners before the start of the examination.

-- Teachers are expected to prepare assessments that are aligned with the learning standards (AERO standards, national standards in MOE subjects, and IBDP syllabus in grades 11 and 12). - Teachers of the same subject per grade level must follow similar assessment approaches/assessment papers to ensure consistency within each subject. - Assessment papers must include an answer key / mark scheme and must be shared with all teachers who teach the same subject at the corresponding grade level prior to the assessment date. - Subject leads and department coordinators are required to approve and sign assessment papers. - Examination invigilation duties will be assigned to teachers for subjects other than their own. - Grade 11 and 12 assessment papers must be prepared using IBDP past paper questions. - After the subject lead has approved the assessment papers, teachers are required to submit them to the department coordinators at least 10 days in advance. - During grade 12, IBDP learners will sit for the IB examinations by the end of April/beginning of May, whereas non IBDP learners will undertake their school end of year assessment.
-For IBDP learner's end of year report, the results of the mock examinations will be used to reflect their attainment which will contribute to their American Diploma. - Marking procedures: - ✓ Teachers need to mark positively and provide a mark for what is there.
-Avoid indicating marks in a negative approach (such as -1). - ✓ Subject teachers other than language teachers should not penalize learners for spelling mistakes. - ✓ Provide learners with feedback indicating how to improve in the future.
-For example, 'you need to include the function of each organ'. - ✓ When there is more than one teacher in the subject per grade level, teachers need to standardize their marking by switching papers and identifying inaccuracies or discrepancies. - Teachers must return graded (marked) assessment papers to learners within 10 days (latest) so that they see their results and reflect on their responses.
-(This also applies to other formative and summative tasks undertaken during the semesters).
-End of semester assessments must be collected back by the teachers and given to the department coordinators to be stored in their office and must be kept for the following two years.
+- At least 3 weeks prior to the start of the examination, parents and learners must be provided with an examination pack, which includes the following: - ✓ examination schedule - ✓ relevant material - ✓ a link to a practice sheet (To ensure learners receive enough practice before the end of semester examination) - The mark scheme for the practice sheet must be provided to all learners before the start of the examination. - Teachers are expected to prepare assessments that are aligned with the learning standards (AERO standards, national standards in MOE subjects, and IBDP syllabus in grades 11 and 12). - Teachers of the same subject per grade level must follow similar assessment approaches/assessment papers to ensure consistency within each subject. - As part of the standardization process, subject leads are required to do a pre- standardization meeting to oversee and agree on format and level of assessment papers. - Assessment papers must include an answer key / mark scheme and must be shared with all teachers who teach the same subject at the corresponding grade level prior to the assessment date. - Subject leads are required to approve and sign assessment papers. - As part of the standardization process, subject leads are required to do a post standardization meeting to oversee and agree on fair and equitable grading and feedback on the assessment. - Examination invigilation duties will be assigned to teachers for subjects other than their own. - Grade 11 and 12 assessment papers must be prepared using IBDP past paper questions. - After the subject lead has approved the assessment papers, teachers are required to submit them to the department coordinators at least 10 days in advance. - During grade 12, IBDP learners will sit for the IB examinations by the end of April/beginning of May, whereas non IBDP learners will undertake their school end of year assessment.
+For IBDP learner's end of year report, the results of the mock examinations will be used to reflect their attainment which will contribute to their American Diploma.